Kaiya Ivy Zhao

 Biography

 Hi!
-I’m Ivy, a PhD student at MIT CSAIL where I am fortunate to be co-advised by Phillip Isola and Josh Tenenbaum.
-Previously, I had a wonderful experience working with Guangyu Robert Yang at MIT on autonomous agents with real-time interaction.
+I’m Ivy, a PhD student at MIT CSAIL where I am fortunate to be co-advised by Professor Phillip Isola and Professor Josh Tenenbaum.
+Previously, I had a wonderful experience working with Professor Guangyu Robert Yang at MIT on autonomous agents with real-time interaction.

 My research interest lies in the intersection of AI and human intelligence, with a focus on AI systems that can understand and interact with humans in a natural manner.
 I am passionate about generalist agents in physical and social settings.